JeepNL/LINQ_To_Twitter_OAuth2_Sample/README.md

 This sample is using `https://localhost` (*not 127.0.0.1*) for a valid localhost client certificate, so the Twitter callback url is: `https://localhost/OAuth2/CompleteAsync`

+This app is configured at developer.twitter.com as a **Web App**, not a Single Page App.
+Twitter Description: "Web App uses confidential clients, which securely authenticate with the authorization server.
+They keep your client secret safe."

 Notable files:

  * [Server/Program.cs](https://github.com/JeepNL/LINQ_To_Twitter_OAuth2_Sample/tree/master/LINQ_To_Twitter_OAuth2_Sample/Server/Program.cs)